Mohcka/Website-Editor-Tool-via-Static-Website-Generator-w-CMS-/content/landing-page.md

     subtitle: two
     title: Two
 sections:
-  - accordion_image: /uploads/images/opengraph.jpg
-    collapsibles:
-      - body: >-
-          Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
-        header: One
-      - body: >-
-          Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
-        header: Two
-    title: Bullet Points
-    type: accordion
   - description: >-
       Lorem Ipsum is simply dummy text of the printing and typesetting industry.
       Lorem Ipsum has been the industry's standard dummy text ever since the